Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

 #### Characteristics
 - Also called **instance initializer blocks**.
-- Executed in the order in which they appear in the class definition.
+- Executed, along with fields initializers, in the order in which they appear in the class definition but always before Constructors.
-- Run **before the constructor body**, but after field initializers.
 - Useful when multiple constructors need to share common initialization code.

 Example: Using an Instance Initializer Block